yesbabylon/symbiose/qursus/README.md

 /packages
     /qursus
         /actions
              import.php         --> Create Modules, Chapters, Leaves, Pages, Groups and Widgets based on ATModule.json file. next.php           --> Handle action from user when performing a click to see next page of a given module. survey.php         --> Send an invite to satisfaction survey.
         /apps
-            /qursus --> front-end in TypeScript and jQuery web.app that will be unpacked in /public/qursus on init export.sh -->
-                web.app --> zip of the front-end build manifest.json
+            /qursus             --> front-end in TypeScript and jQuery web.app that will be unpacked in /public/qursus on init export.sh       --> utility script for exporting the app to /public web.app         --> zip of the front-end build manifest.json
         /classes
             Bundle.class.php